zenhob/hcl/README.markdown

 ### Available Projects and Tasks

 To start a new timer you need to identify the project and task.
-After you've used the show command you can use the tasks command to view a cached list of available tasks.
+The tasks command displays a list of available tasks with their project and task IDs.

     $ hcl tasks